yarnpkg/website/en/docs/creating-a-package.md

 - **license** is the published legal terms of your package and what is the allowed usage of the code in your package.

-All `yarn init` does is create this file, there's nothing happening behind the scenes.
+When you run `yarn init`, all it is doing is creating this file, nothing happens in the background.
 You can feel free to edit this file as much as you want.

 #### Additional fields